Appdynamics/AppDLicenseCount/README.md

 !!!!!
-DEPRECATED and No longer Supported !!!!
+No longer supported and do not open support cases if you have issue with this tool, the code is available if you have issues !!!!
 ===========
 AppDLicenseCount
 ===========